Demystifying kubectl drain: Safely Evacuating K8s Nodes

 At Botkube, we have created a toolset that not only assists with other areas of K8s, our tool specifically has executor plugins that allow for kubectl command automations.
 Our chat platform integration allows users to set kubectl aliases to run the commands directly from their preferred chat productivity platform such as Sl.ack or Teams.

-If you found our above article on kubectl drain, we invite you to check out our kubectl cheat sheet where we go further into kubectl commands.
+If you found our above article helpful, we invite you to check out our kubectl cheat sheet where we go further into kubectl commands.
 It talks about the benefits of running these commands during troubleshooting and how Botkube can help platform engineers run helpful scripts quickly.

 About Botkube